cybersamurai2410/Transaction-Fraud-Detection/README.md

 This project aims to detect fraudulent transactions in a credit card dataset using autoencoders for anomaly detection and feature extraction, followed by classifiers for binary classification.
 The project demonstrates an effective approach to handling imbalanced datasets in a semi-supervised learning framework.

 ## Dataset
 The dataset used in this project is a publicly available credit card transactions dataset, which contains transactions labeled as fraudulent (Class = 1) or non-fraudulent (Class = 0).
 The dataset is highly imbalanced, with fraudulent transactions being a very small fraction of the total.
+The feautures V1 through V28 are principle components from PCA applied to the original transaction data reducing dimensionaltiy and preserving privacy.

 ## Preprocessing
 *  Normalizing and scaling the features using a combination of Normalizer and MinMaxScaler.